Beach houses

 Social distancing was easy on the beach.
 Vacation close to home

 We choose Texel for several reasons, one of them being we wanted to go to the beach again.
 We don’t live close to the beach, we were missing going to the beach.
 So our vacation close to home wouldn’t have been complete without a visit to the beach.
 Luckily the beach wasn’t overcrowded when we went.
-There were people everywhere, but everyone kept their distance.
-The 1,5 meter was manageable, even more distance was being kept.
+There were people everywhere.

 The sandcastle we build.
 Vacation close to home